Kermalis/NDSMusicStudio/README.md

 ----
 # To Do:
-* LFO for volume
 * Data viewers (track and SBNK)
 * Exporting to MIDI and SF2
 * Importing
-* Add preview gif to README
+* Add preview gif or video to README

 ----
 # Special Thanks To: